+In this section, we briefly review the main ideas behind ensemble Kalman filtering for combined state and constant parameter estimation.
+While the method was originally established for tracking unobserved model states \cite{Evensen1994, Burgers1998}, the augmented approach outlined below has been successfully used to estimate constant parameters in a variety of models, including systems of ODEs \cite{Arnold2014}.
+For a recent review of ensemble Kalman filtering, we refer interested readers to \cite{Katzfuss2016}.

-The ensemble Kalman filter (EnKF) is a Bayesian filtering algorithm that uses ensemble statistics within the framework of the classic Kalman filter to track unknown model variables given observed time series data \cite{Evensen1994, Burgers1998}.
+The Ensemble Kalman Filter (EnKF) is a sequential Bayesian approach that employs ensemble statistics within the framework of the classic Kalman filter to track unknown model variables given observed time series data.
 The incorporation of a statistical sample, which represents an underlying probability distribution of the unknowns conditioned on the available data, accommodates the use of nonlinear and possibly non-Gaussian models.
-The EnKF can be utilized to estimate unobserved (or unobservable) states of the model, as well as unknown parameters through use of an augmented system
+The EnKF can estimate unobserved (or unobservable) model states along with unknown constant parameters through use of an augmented dynamical system

-where $dx/dt$ gives the system dynamics, defined as in \eqref{Eq:State_Dynamics}, and $d\theta/dt$ describes the dynamics of the parameters \cite{Evensen2009, Arnold2014}.
-In particular, $d\theta/dt = 0$ in the case of constant parameters.
+where $dx/dt$ describes the system dynamics, as given in \eqref{Eq:State_Dynamics}, while $d\theta/dt$ represents the dynamics of the parameters \cite{Evensen2009, Arnold2014}.
+In particular, $d\theta/dt = 0$ when the parameters are constant (i.e., time-invariant).

 Given a discrete sample of the model states and parameters at time $j$,